Mohenjo Daro (film): Development

 The broadest artistic license required in bringing the Indus Valley civilisation to the cinema, inevitably, would be costuming.
-Because although "undisputed traces of cotton cloth have survived at Mohenjo-Daro" and the Indus culture is believed by archaeologists to have pioneered the cultivation of cotton for clothmaking in the ancient world, no actual samples of finished clothing or other organic matter have survived over these four thousand years, due to the "damp alkalkine soil" prevailing at the Indus sites.
+Because although "undisputed traces of cotton cloth have survived at Mohenjo-Daro" and the Indus culture is believed by archaeologists to have pioneered the cultivation of cotton for clothmaking in the ancient world, no actual samples of finished clothing or other organic matter have survived over these four thousand years, due to the "damp alkaline soil" prevailing at the Indus sites.
 Thus, the only reference material is the relative handful (compared with the broad abundance of seals found, or commercial items such as weights and measures) of terracotta humanoid figurines or small stone statues found at various excavations, which are mostly only partially intact and of mostly unknown purpose—but male or female, are mostly naked.
 Some of the female figures, for instance, wear elaborate headdresses and jewellery but little else.
 Explained the director in an interview, "I cannot make a movie with so much nudity, obviously.
 So I had to create and imagine a costume which will be away from all the different styles that we have seen in other movies, and yet be special for this civilisation."

 With the film being set in a certain period, the whole site had to be recreated in a film studio.
 He was involved in working out the logistics during June 2014.
 The film's stunts were choreographed by Glenn Boswell and the costumes were designed by April Ferry and Neeta Lulla.
 U.K. based trainer Joshua Kyle Baker was roped in to train Roshan for his character in the film.
 He described the three-month training so as to allow Roshan to appear 'lithe' and 'agile' rather than muscular.
 Relating the natural environment required for Mohenjo Daro, Gowariker was impressed with the calamitous VFX seen in the films The Day After Tomorrow and 10,000 BC that were designed by Karen Goulekas.
 In September 2014, as a visual effects supervisor, Goulekas was brought on board for the film.
 Gowariker revisited Bhuj in December 2014 to begin production.